June 2015 Rework

 @Jiří-Kůs great improvement on this.
 The girl in front is beautiful.
 The skunk on the right with his foot up looks like it is missing his foot.
 But love the piece.
 I thought about redoing one of my first pieces again, this might have just motivated me to do so.

-Larissa Brown Marantz
+Larissa Brown Marantz last edited by

 You've made a lot of progress on your art skills in a year!
 Congrats to you for putting in the effort to improve your craft.